tinamayswinkels/sbe/_projects/new-project-1.md

     ESG carbon net zero energy stormwater SAP Architects declare HSPC PTA Peddle Thorp
 ---
-SBE has developed a Sustainaility Action Plan for PTA-HSPC in support of the ESG aspirations of their businesses and in alignment with their comittment to Architect’s Declare.
+SBE has developed a Sustainaility Action Plan for PTA-HSPC in alignment with their ESG aspirations and in support of their comittment to Architect’s Declare.

 The Sustainability Action Plan outlines a comprehensive framework for enhancing indoor environmental quality, health, and well-being.
 They have nominated 8 criteria against which their architecture will be tested and benchmarked.
 They will use these criteria to evolve and report upon design outcomes.
 They will publish these outcomes.